chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

       // Required dictionary data to register a source.
       "Attribution-Reporting-Register-Source": {
-        // Required uint64 formatted as a base-10 string.
+        // Optional uint64 formatted as a base-10 string.
+Defaults to 0.
         "source_event_id": "123456789",

         // Required site on which the source will be attributed.